All Episodes

 There's no women.

-Is that the is that the goal, Tyler?
+Is that the goal, Tyler?

 It's like completely unnecessary extra lines of dialogue.

-I'm sorry, I like I re-watched it, and it's such a good movie, and it's so amazing.
+I'm sorry, I like I re-watched it and it's such a good movie and it's so amazing.

 It would be awful.